flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 #### The new CPU partner {.tabs-close}

 In a turn of events, IBM agreed to share its IP and to design a new multi-core processor, and so the **Xbox 360's CPU supplier became IBM**.
-Although, [you may remember](playstation-3#tab-1-1-the-state-of-progress) this was the same IBM that already signed an agreement with Sony and Toshiba to produce the PlayStation's 3 CPU ('Cell').
+Although, [you may remember](playstation-3#tab-1-1-the-state-of-progress) this was the same IBM that already signed an agreement with Sony and Toshiba to produce the PlayStation 3's CPU ('Cell').
 Apparently, IBM assumed Microsoft was not aware of the Cell project [@cpu-alexander], and their current contract with Sony did not forbid them from selling to third parties.

 > All three companies [IBM, Toshiba and Sony]... legally all had rights to go and put any of that technology, any of those processor cores into other spaces. (...)
 It is very common to develop an interesting, leading-edge new technology and then utilize that technology across multiple platforms. (...)
 I guess what everyone didn't anticipate was -- before we even got done with the Cell chip and PS3 product -- that **we'd be showing this off specifically to a competitor**. [@cpu-alexander]
 >